-2.7 National Capacity Building Achievements:
+1.20 National Capacity Building Achievements:

-NMAC with its headquarters in Khartoum and seven sub-offices, one in each region affected by mines and ERW, is well positioned to plan and execute demining operation in the country.
+NMAC with its headquarters in Khartoum and seven sub-offices, one in each region affected by mines and ERW, is well positioned to plan and execute demining operations in the country.
+NMAC down-sizes the staff of the sub-offices in the States where clearance has been completed and keep small office with multi-tasking capacity well equipped and trained to deal with emergency case (residual risk).
+For instance Kassala sub-office is still open with MRE/CL Team and Multi-Tasking Team funded by the Government standing-by to deal with the residual contamination that may discover in the future.
 NMAC and its sub-offices are mainly working as coordinators but the actual mine action implementation is carried out by NUMAD, JASMAR and FPDO, all national organizations.